 Eden Aoba Taiko was formed in 1997 to promote the Japanese music art of taiko drumming under the direction of Masa Fukuizumi.
 The group started with six people and increased to 50 by the end of the year.
 Members’ ages range from 6 years old to more than 80.
 They believe that taiko is for everyone, no matter what your age.

 Eden Aoba Taiko’s philosophy is to have a fun drumming and enhance self-expression, self-esteem, and self-confidence.
 It is also their goal to enrich disciplines such as respect, harmony, and unity through drumming with others.

 Learning taiko takes a time.
 There are no short cuts or simply ways.
 It is very similar to life; ups and downs, bends and straights.
 It requires patience.
 Taiko is a mental training with physical strength.
 So long as you practice, you will get better; and then comes fun.

 Ron Quesada is a musician on a mission to make the “kulintang” a household name.
 By fusing this ancient Filipino gong instrument with modern electronic dance music, Ron has created a sound all his own that he calls “Kulintronica.”
 With the release of the single(s) “Calling My Name,” and “River Clouds,” now on iTunes, he is preparing to tour and release his debut album in 2014.
 You can find more info on Ron and his music at kulintronica.com.

 Curt Yagi & the People Standing Behind Me

-“People keep comparing him to other artists, but I think he just sounds like Curt Yagi, and that is plenty good enough.
-This is one excellent singer and songwriter,” said Ben Fong-Torres, former Senior Editor, Rolling Stone.
+Best of all, Ben Fong-Torres, former Rolling Stone Senior Editor, had this to say, “People keep comparing him to other artists, but I think he just sounds like Curt Yagi, and that is plenty good enough.
+This is one excellent singer and songwriter.”

 The Francis Wong Ensemble & Wesley Ueunten